SPONSORSPARTNERS

 The 20/20 Vision Award is looking for outstanding executions where sublime craft has brought an exceptional creative idea to life.
 The category is open to every area of the sponsorship sector and will focus on areas such as design, craft, artistry, technique, expertise, talent, vision and iconic imagery.
 It runs alongside UKSA’s innovation award, which is concentrated more on the use of future-facing, game-changing or unorthodox technology.

-31. SPONSORSHIP AGENCY OF THE YEAR – Large, Medium to Boutique, Breakthrough - sponsored by CSM Live
+31. SPONSORSHIP AGENCY OF THE YEAR – Large, Medium to Boutique, Breakthrough - sponsored by Wasserman Live

-This category will be split into segments by size of agency, and possibly by type.
+This category will be split into segments by size of agency, and possibly by type - and whether independent or part of a network group.
 It is essential therefore that you provide information on fee income.
 In previous years, this has meant one for large agencies (likely to have turnovers of £5 million plus) and another for Medium to Small or boutique consultancies.
-We also (depending on the entries) award for Innovation and in 2024 we will also be looking for the Best Breakthrough Agency.
+We also (depending on the entries) award for Innovation and in 2025 we will also be looking for the Best Breakthrough Agency.
 Entries are encouraged from both the sponsorship sales and the advisory and activation sides of the business as we will be awarding a prize to the best sales team.
 However the final decision as to which category an agency falls into will be down to the judges.
 Judges will receive all entries in one group and then filter them into sub-groups, awarding a winner in each.
 Their decision is final.
 This approach is to make sure we are measuring like with like and not unfairly penalising SMEs.
 No agency should feel it is precluded from entering because of size.

 SPONSORSHIP INNOVATION OF THE YEAR